Last Updated: Mar 13, 2023

 How Long We Retain Information

 Padlet will keep information for as long as necessary to provide the Service under our Terms and Conditions and other relevant agreements between you and Padlet.
-We will also retain information so as to fulfil any legal requirement to which we are subject to, e.g. trade, tax, and employment law.
+We will also retain information so as to fulfill any legal requirement to which we are subject to, e.g. trade, tax, and employment law.
 We will discard personal information when:

 - the data subject withdraws consent to processing,